top of page

 THERAPY TERMS AND CONDITIONS

-Dr Danielle Crane LTD is a Limited Company (referred to as “we”, “us” or “our” in this information form, established by Dr Danielle Crane in 2024.
+Dr Danielle Crane LTD is a Limited Company (referred to as ‘we’, ‘us’ or ‘our’ in this information form), established by Dr Danielle Crane in 2024.
 This document is to help you understand the services that we provide, so that you can make an informed decision about starting therapy with us.

 What is the difference between a Clinical Psychologist and other therapists?

 Clinical Psychologists are trained to support individuals and families across the lifespan, with a range of difficulties.
 They provide structured, time-limited talking therapies that focus on changing unhelpful patterns of thinking, feeling and behaving and working towards specific goals.
+They are not medical doctors and therefore cannot prescribe medication.
 They have completed a minimum of 6 years formal training, in addition to experience working in mental health services.
+By comparison, most counsellors and CBT therapists only complete a couple of years training in one form of therapy.

 Clinical Psychologists are registered with the Health Care Professions Council (HCPC) and abide by their code of conduct and ethics.
-They are committed to regularly updating their skills through Continuing Professional Development (CPD) and also have professional indemnity insurance, so you can rest assured you are in safe hands.
+They are committed to regularly updating their skills through Continuing Professional Development (CPD) and also have professional indemnity insurance, so you can rest assured that you are in safe hands.

 What should I expect from therapy?